radcolor/TweaksKM/README.md

 **Tweaks** is a simple [Linux](https://www.kernel.org) kernel manager app for Android™ devices running on Android L or newer.
 Designed beautifully with Material design.

+**Note:** The contributors are requested to read CONTRIBUTING.md and all required documentation, and send pull requests over dev/staging branch!

 ## Working

 App needs the Android's root permission to attain [privileged control](https://en.wikipedia.org/wiki/Privilege_escalation) (known as [root access](https://en.wikipedia.org/wiki/Superuser)) over various Android subsystems.
 As Android uses the Linux kernel, rooting an Android device gives similar access to administrative (superuser) permissions as on Linux or any other Unix-like operating system.